brutal-org/brutal/readme.md

 ## Acknowledgements

-This project take inspirations and/or reuse code from the following projects.
+This project takes inspirations and/or reuse code from the following projects.

 See [credits.md](book/01-03-credits.md)